LenaSYS/XML_API/Assignment1_2020b.md

+## There are two variants of this test!
+You need to be logged in to see which version of the test that applies to you

 # Assignment 1 - PHP Table Rendering
 The goal of the first assignment is to present the data from an array in a html table.